upadhyayprakash/LabelMeAnnotationTool/README.md

       	You can come-out of container using CTRL+P+Q key combination or CMD+P+Q in case of MAC.

-3. Now in the host machine, put 2 image in the Data/Images folder in the host.
-One image has 1 person and another image has more than 1 persons.
+3. Now in the host machine, put images in the "Images/example_folder" folder.
 		Path to Store Images:
-			"/Data/Images/" in aws host machine.
+			"/Images/example_folder" in aws host machine.

+	This should automatically sync the Images in the container.
+You can go inside container and verify it.

-4. Run the populate_dirlist.sh script from project folder
+4. Run the populate_dirlist.sh script from "/annotationTools/sh/" folder

-		sudo ./populate_dirlist.sh
+		sudo ./annotationTools/sh/populate_dirlist.sh

-	you can see the changes in the "/Data/DirLists/labelme.txt" file
+	you can see the changes in the "/annotationCache/DirLists/labelme.txt" file

 4. Go to LabelMe service and annotate

-	Access the LabelMe web service at: http://ec2-54-255-172-202.ap-southeast-1.compute.amazonaws.com:8181/tool.html You will be shown an image.
+	Access the LabelMe web service at: http://ec2-54-255-172-202.ap-southeast-1.compute.amazonaws.com:8282/tool.html You will be shown an image.
 Use the Bounding Box control from the left menu and Annotate individual Person from the image.

-5. Check that Annotation XML files are created in the "Data/Annotations/" folder for every image you annotated.
+5. Check that Annotation XML files are created in the "/Annotations/example_folder" folder for every image you annotated.

-6. Run code to take a list of images (in this case 2) in "/Data/Images/" folder and generate multiple images depending on number of people in the images.
+6. Run code to take a list of images (in this case 2) in "/Images/example_folder" folder and generate multiple images depending on number of people in the images.
 Execute from project folder,

 		sudo ./transform.py

-	The outcome of the run can be seen in the "/Data/SelectedImages" folder.
-Also you can see the Pascal VOC format of the annotation XML files in the "/Data/Annotations/PVOC/" folder.
+	The outcome of the run can be seen in the "/SelectedImages" folder.
+Also you can see the Pascal VOC format of the annotation XML files in the "/Annotations/PVOC/" folder.
 These are used later for training and configuration purpose.

 7. Run "config_gen.sh" script from project folder to generate "example.json" file based on the images copies created in last step.

 		sudo ./config_gen.sh

-	Give argument as path to newly copied image folder, ie. "Data/SelectedImages/"
+	Give argument as path to newly copied image folder, ie. "SelectedImages"

-	This will generate the example.json file in the "/Data/SelectedImages/Config/" folder.
+	This will generate the example.json file in the "/SelectedImages/Config/" folder.

 8. Make sure you're able to access the JS Annotator Tool at link: